ruhulmus/Software-Development-and-Deployment-Process/README.md

 ### 🔖  Architecture and application design:
 It's the most important part before starting development directly.
 It’s the root of the software.
 It creates a solid foundation for the software project to ensure that your project will be scalable and powerful.
-After finalization, the architecture design, then starts your work.
+After finalization the architecture design, then starts your work.

 ### 🧗 Sprint-wise Development Start:
 Now come to the development part :).